How to Make Self-Care Become a Mindset Rather Than a To-Do List

 Raise your hand if you’re tired.
 Give a wave if you feel guilty for not doing enough each week.
 As an advocate, your job is hard.
 Covid has made it harder on all fronts.
 Boundaries are harder to define, stress is high and with many working from home and schooling from home, there’s more to manage.
 Self-care can feel like one more thing that never seems to get done.
 But what if self-care could be a mindset you learn, a way of being, rather than another thing on your to-do list?
 Will it still take intentionality and a bit of effort?
 Yes.
 But let’s take it off the to-do list and incorporate it into what we’re already doing.
 And let self-care become a mindset.

 But before we talk about the how, let’s consider the what.
-In its most basic form, self-care is just things that help you feel healthier, happier, and more empowered.
-They’re things that don’t cause harm, like a shopping spree you can’t afford or too much alcohol.
-Instead, self-care helps our body, mind or soul feel good.
+In its most basic form, self-care includes things that help you feel healthier, happier, and more empowered.
+They’re things that don’t cause harm, unlike a shopping spree you can’t afford or too much alcohol.
+Self-care helps our body, mind or soul feel good.
 What could those things be?
 Just about anything!
 As long as it results in your being healthier, happier, more empowered.

 You probably know the battery level on your phone.
 Odds are, your phone doesn’t run out of juice very often.
 You keep it charged up, and you probably keep it in a case to protect it, too.
 Your phone is an investment you’ve made and a necessity to function in today’s world.